 At it’s best, travel is fun, culturally broadening, educational, challenges our preconceptions, causes us to reconsider our assumptions, shakes us up a bit, makes us broader minded and more understanding, makes us wiser, and reminds us of our shared humanity.

 Overland Travel is a form of self-reliant adventure, often taking the road less travelled to remote destinations, sometimes venturing off the crowded tourist trail, creating unique journeys through remote regions of the world, at your own pace.
+But t’s not just about driving.
+It’s also about all the things you do on the way.

 One of the best and most efficient ways of exploring expansive lands is by independent overland vehicle.
 Its accomplished with mechanised, off-highway capable transport – from bicycles, to motorcycles, to cars, 4WD’s, and trucks.
 An independent, self-supported, long wandering, and eventful journey, over vastly changing terrain, at times in some of the world’s most inhospitable and extreme environments, usually over an extended period of time lasting weeks, months, or years, often spanning international boundaries.